ArchNinjas/road-warrior/README.md

 ## Architecture Approach

 Before we take an approach, let's be reminded about the platform goals and constraints.
 Top 2 golas are 1.
-Start Small and scale as needed 2.Frequent and stable feature releases to be among top three travel apps.
+Start small and scale as needed 2.Frequent and stable feature releases to be among top three travel apps.
 Limited funding is a constraint, the platform needs to generate revenue from the acumulated data, ethically and responsibly.

 ![Alt text](ArchitecturStyleSelection.PNG)

+Considering the product goals & constraints, a combination of Microservices architecture & Even Driven Architecture style is considered.
+Performance may take hit due to inter service communication but it is manageble trade off.
+Event driven architecture paired with microservices architecture makes the product more performant & resilient by emitting domain events.
+See ADR-1 for further details

 ![cj](https://github.com/ArchNinjas/road-warrior/blob/main/Architecture/cj.svg)